turbot/steampipe-plugin-aws/docs/tables/aws_cloudfront_response_headers_policy.md

 **Important notes:**

-This table supports optional quals.
+This table supports the optional quals `type`.
 Queries with optional quals are optimised to use additional filtering provided by the AWS API function.

-Optional quals are supported for the following columns:
+Omitting the field `e_tag` will improve the performace of the query.

-- `type`
+The reason behind this is due to `e_tag` requiring an addition API call to get the currrent `ETag` value.

 ## Examples